+'''

 % mkpkg summary

+'''

-It is normal for a number of compiler messages warning about assigning character data to an integer variable to appear in the spooled output if the full system has been compiled, along with warnings that some library does not exist (you will be building from source so of course the library doesn't exist yet!).
+It is normal for a number of compiler messages warning about assigning character data to an integer variable to appear in the spooled output if the full system has been compiled.
 There should be no serious error messages if a supported and tested system is being recompiled.

 The above procedure only updates the core IRAF system.
 To update a layered product one must repeat the sysgen process for the layered system.
-For example, to update the ssun binaries for the NOAO package:
+For example, to update the sparc binaries for the NOAO package:

 '''

 % cd $iraf/noao

-% mkpkg -p noao ssun
+% mkpkg ddec

 % mkpkg -p noao >& spool &

 '''